Navigating the CSCS Green Card Process While on Universal Credit

 29 April 2025

 The good news?
-If you’re on Universal Credit, help is available — both from your Jobcentre advisor and through affordable online training like the Safe2Site Online CSCS Green Card Course or the full Safe2Site Premium package.
+If you’re on Universal Credit, help is certainly available – both from your Jobcentre advisor and through affordable online learning options such as Safe2Site courses and recognised CSCS Green Card Training providers.
 With the right guidance, you can get certified quickly, without unnecessary stress or cost.

 The CSCS Green Card shows employers that you’ve completed industry-standard safety training.
 It’s a basic requirement for most general labouring roles in the UK.
 If you don’t have it, many employers simply won’t consider your application.

 Your first step should be a conversation with your Jobcentre Plus work coach.
-Let them know you’re actively pursuing a job in construction.
-Explain that a CSCS Green Card is required for almost all entry-level roles.
+Let them know you’re actively pursuing a job in construction and explain that a CSCS Green Card is required for almost all entry-level roles.

 Here’s how your advisor may be able to help:

 When you speak with your advisor, be clear and prepared.
-Mention that you’re planning to use a recognised online provider like COSAC, and bring details of the course.
-Showing that you’ve done your research can really strengthen your case for support.
+Mention that you’re planning to use a recognised online provider like COSAC and bring details of your chosen CSCS green card course.
+Showing that you’ve done your research can strengthen your case for support.

 Here’s the full process broken into three clear steps: